-- Minify CSS, JS and HTML: Resources like CSS, JS and HTML are minified automatically.
+- Minify CSS, JS, and HTML: Resources like CSS, JS, and HTML are minified automatically.
 This ensures that they’re as small as possible once downloading.

 - Prioritize visible content: As part of the way Sitejet builds every website, we structure the site to fit this recommendation by default.
-This means placing header content first, followed by body content of the page.
+This means placing header content first, followed by the body content of the page.

-- Reduce server response time: This check is mostly about making sure your website is not too slow, rather than fast enough.
+- Reduce server response time: This check is more about making sure your website is not too slow, rather than fast enough.
 Since Sitejet hosts all websites on our platform, we can make sure that all of the websites we host respond quickly.

 - Map element above the fold.
 If you place a map element at the top of your Sitejet website, this will often come back as a negative on your PageSpeed rankings.
 To fix this, move the map element to the bottom of the page.

-- Store front above the fold.
+- Storefront above the fold.
 If you place a store at the top, it can often cause this warning to appear.
 Sitejet is working on a fix for this, but as of now, the only recommendation we have is to move the content lower on the page.
-One possible way of doing this is to add an image and helpful text above the store element, so that the store itself is not in the ‘above the fold’ area of the website.
+One possible way of doing this is to add an image and helpful text above the store element so that the store itself is not in the ‘above the fold’ area of the website.

-- Custom code/script in header: If you placed custom code in the head section of the website, an error will often appear from Google that this is slowing down the page rendering.
+- Custom code/script in the header: If you placed custom code in the head section of the website, an error will often appear from Google that this is slowing down the page rendering.
 There are two options for fixing this: (1) Place the code on the bottom of the HTML of the website instead of the header.
 This moves the code to the bottom, thus forcing it to load later rather than earlier.
 (2) Make sure the script embedded here is loaded asynchronously.
 This means that the browser loads it in the background while continuing to load the rest of the website content.
 To enable async on scripts, you need to alter it like this:

 - Old code: <script src=”https://example.com/script.js”></script>